wp-plugins/wp-cloudy/wpcloudy/readme.txt

 1. Upload 'wpcloudy' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the new custom post type called Weather and start created your own weather!
+3. Click on the new custom post type called Weather and start creating your own weather!

 == Frequently Asked Questions ==